cossacklabs/acra-engineering-demo/README.md

 There's more to explore:

-1. PostgreSQL – you can connect to DB directly using admin account `postgres/test`: [postgresql://www.djangoproject.example:5432](postgresql://www.djangoproject.example:5432).
+1. PostgreSQL – connect directly to the database using the admin account `postgres/test`: [postgresql://www.djangoproject.example:5432](postgresql://www.djangoproject.example:5432).

 2. Prometheus –  examine the collected metrics: [http://www.djangoproject.example:9090](http://www.djangoproject.example:9090).

-3. AcraConnector – send some data through AcraConnector directly: [tcp://www.djangoproject.example:9494](tcp://www.djangoproject.example:9494).
+3. AcraConnector – send some data directly through AcraConnector: [tcp://www.djangoproject.example:9494](tcp://www.djangoproject.example:9494).

-4. AcraWebConfig – configure AcraServer remotely (for example, disable intrusion detection) using default account `test/test`: [http://www.djangoproject.example:8001](http://www.djangoproject.example:8001).
+4. AcraWebConfig – configure AcraServer remotely (i.e. disable intrusion detection) using the default account `test/test`: [http://www.djangoproject.example:8001](http://www.djangoproject.example:8001).

-5. [Docker-compose.django.yml](https://github.com/cossacklabs/acra-engineering-demo/blob/master/django/docker-compose.django.yml) file describes all configuration and containers for this example.
+5. [Docker-compose.django.yml](https://github.com/cossacklabs/acra-engineering-demo/blob/master/django/docker-compose.django.yml) file describes all the details of the configuration and containers for this example.

-## 3. Show me code!
+## 3. Show me the code!

-So, was it complicated to integrate Acra into Django application?
-Not at all.
+So, was it easy to integrate Acra into Django application?
+Sure it was!

-You can [compare our repo with original repo]( https://github.com/django/djangoproject.com/compare/master...cossacklabs:master) to see how little changes we did.
+You can [compare our repo to the original repo]( https://github.com/django/djangoproject.com/compare/master...cossacklabs:master) and see how few changes we introduced:

-1. We added Acra storage public key ([L278](https://github.com/django/djangoproject.com/compare/master...cossacklabs:master#diff-6bcf911294def277f06abfe682ce5d7bR278), that is used by AcraWriter to encrypt the data:
+1. We've added Acra storage public key ([L278](https://github.com/django/djangoproject.com/compare/master...cossacklabs:master#diff-6bcf911294def277f06abfe682ce5d7bR278) necessary for AcraWriter to encrypt the data:
 ```
 ACRA_SERVER_PUBLIC_KEY = b64decode(SECRETS.get('acra_storage_public_key'))
 ```

-2. We added AcraWriter as dependency and wrapped original fields with it:
+2. We added AcraWriter as a dependency and wrapped the original fields with it:

 ```python
 import acrawriter.django